KUMANO KODO WITH AUSWALK

 • Fully immerse yourself in Kyoto over 4 days including on the Kyoto Trail

-• 9 nights stay in an intimate family-run or smallish traditional Japanese lodgings, some with in-house onsens and 4 nights stay in Japanese Hotel in Kyoto
+• 9 nights stay in an intimate family-run or smallish traditional Japanese lodgings, some with in-house onsens and 4 nights stay in a Japanese Hotel in Kyoto

 • Superb traditional multi-course meals including breakfast every day, 4 dinners and 3 lunches on the Kumano Kodo section and 4 dinners on the Nakasendo section.
 Please note on dinner free nights there are plenty of excellent restaurants to choose from within walking distance